-The Standards and Training section continues to be challenged in its efforts to fulfill its statutory responsibilities, while available resources are not keeping pace with the demands.
+The former Standards and Training section has been folded into the Regulatory division and the Training and Programs division as part of the agency reorganization.
+With budget reductions there continue to be challenges keeping pace with the demands.
 There have not been significant new responsibilities added over the past 2 years, but the cost of meeting the existing ones has increased significantly.
 Much of the work of the section is performed at local law enforcement agencies.
 The cost of travel and lodging has increased significantly and the funds provided for this work have not.
 The challenge will be to determine how to meet our training and oversight responsibilities in the face of limited funding.